Time Interfaces in Bianisotropic Media: Bianisotropic Media

-in which $\=P_{\/F}=\=Q_{\/F}+\=S_{\/F}$, $\=Q_{\/F}=\sum\chi_{{\/F}i}\_a_i\_a_i$, and, finally, $\=S_{\/F}=V_{\/F}\_b\times\=I$.
+in which $\=P_{\/F}=\=Q_{\/F}+\=S_{\/F}$, $\=Q_{\/F}=\sum_{i=1}^3\chi_{{\/F}i}\_a_i\_a_i$, and, finally, $\=S_{\/F}=V_{\/F}\_b\times\=I$.
 Of course, the unit vectors $\_a_i $ and $\_b$ are in general different from those associated with Eq.~\eqref{eq4}.

 The first term in Eq.~\eqref{eq4} defines isotropic \textit{true} chiral response \cite{condon1937theories}.
-It is not zero only for three-dimensional molecules or meta-atoms with broken mirror symmetry.
-The three parameters $\kappa_{{\/F}i}$ measure pseudo-chiral effects, such as optical activity in nonchiral samples at specific illumination directions \cite{sochava_chiral_1997,plum_extrinsic_2009}.
-Parameter $\Omega_{\/F}$ is called the omega-coupling coefficient.
+It is nonzero only for three-dimensional molecules or meta-atoms with broken mirror symmetry.
+The three parameters $\kappa_{{\/F}i}$ quantify pseudo-chiral effects, such as optical activity in nonchiral samples at specific illumination directions \cite{sochava_chiral_1997,plum_extrinsic_2009}.
+The parameter $\Omega_{\/F}$ is called the omega-coupling coefficient.
 For nonreciprocal media, the first term in Eq.~\eqref{eq_nr} is the Tellegen parameter that models the isotropic nonreciprocal magnetoelectric effect (the Tellegen effect \cite{tellegen1948gyrator}).
 The parameters $\chi_{{\/F}i}$ are representing the pseudo-Tellegen property, and, eventually, the parameter $V_{\/F}$ is called the artificial velocity (see detailed discussions on bianisotropic material classification in Refs.~\cite{JEWA_interactions,Serdyukov,Materiatronics,Nanophotonics_review}).

 Thus, there are four classes of magnetoelectric coupling effects: chirality, omega coupling (both reciprocal), Tellegen, and artificial velocity (both nonreciprocal).
 Next, to set the ground for discussion of temporal inhomogeneities of coupling parameters, we will relate all of them with the distinct field effects at \emph{spatial} inhomogeneities.